Alexander II of Russia: Encouraging Finnish nationalism

 Monument to Alexander II "The Liberator" at the Senate Square in Helsinki, by sculptor Walter Runeberg.
 It was erected in 1894, when Finland was still a Russian grand duchy.

-In 1863, Alexander II re-convened the Diet of Finland and initiated several reforms increasing Finland's autonomy within the Russian Empire, including establishment of its own currency, the Finnish markka.
+In 1863, Alexander II re-convened the Diet of Finland and initiated several increasing Finland's autonomy within the Russian Empire, including establishment of its own currency, the Finnish markka.
 Liberation of business led to increased foreign investment and industrial development.
 Finland also got its first railways, separately established under Finnish administration.
 Finally, the elevation of Finnish from a language of the common people to a national language equal to Swedish opened opportunities for a larger proportion of Finnish society.
 Alexander II is still regarded as "The Good Tsar" in Finland.

 These reforms could be seen as results of a genuine belief that reforms were easier to test in an underpopulated, homogeneous country than in the whole of Russia.
 They may also be seen as a reward for the loyalty of its relatively western-oriented population during the Crimean War and during the Polish uprising.
 Encouraging Finnish nationalism and language can also be seen as an attempt to dilute ties with Sweden.